2021 Honda Pilot Trim Levels with Comparisons & Configurations.

 There are a lot of trim levels available on the 2021 Honda Pilot, so you had better buckle up and pay attention to this trim level comparison review.
 From the base LX to the super chic Black Edition, there are a lot of options available to suit your needs.
 But which is the right one for you?
 Which one presents the best overall deal for most buyers?
 At the end, we will let you know what the final verdict is, so be sure to read through to the conclusion.

-Compare the 2021 Honda Pilot LX vs EX Trim Levels.
-What is the Difference?
+Compare the 2021 Honda Pilot LX vs EX Trims.
+What is the difference?

 The 2021 Honda Pilot line-up starts out strong with a well-equipped base trim known as the LX.
 It comes with the Honda Sensing suite of standard driver aids, meaning that you get a collision mitigation system, road departure warning, lane keep assist, adaptive cruise control, lane departure warning, and forward collision mitigation all bundled into one package.
 Automatic high beams are also included, and there is a multi-angle rear-view camera with guidelines.
 Brake assist, LED daytime running lights, and a tire pressure monitoring system are also standard safety features.